PLG/ZeroMQ-Framework/README.md

 Compiled with: Xcode 5.0.2, for iOS 7.0 and ...<br/>
  ... submod:`zeromq4-x` release:`v4.0.1`<br/>
  ... submod:`czmq2-x` release:`v2.0.3`<br/>
-NOTE: I have NOT tested the framework on device for iOS 7!

 Usage of the Framework is Paolo's Step 5, but I **do** have an errata!